HenCor2019/fiber-service-template/README.md

 <h1 align="center">⭐ Fiber Service Template ⭐</h1>

 <p align="center">
-  Template for new services based on Fiber with the Best Practices and Ready for Production
+  Template for new services based on HTTP with the Best Practices and Ready for Production
 </p>

 <p align="center">